ServiceWeaver/weaver/website/blog/deployers.md

 ### Components

 First, we implement `ActivateComponent`.
-When some component `T` is needed, the weavelet calls the `ActivateComponent` method to activate `T`. `ActivateComponent` should start the component&mdash;potentially with multiple replicas&mdash;if it hasn't already been started.
+When some component `T` is needed, the weavelet calls the `EnvelopeHandler.ActivateComponent` method to activate `T`. `ActivateComponent` should start the component&mdash;potentially with multiple replicas&mdash;if it hasn't already been started.